 If you grew up in the 1980s, you’ll be glued to your set.
 I was.
 I just binge-watched the entire first season over the last week.
 The attention to the period is phenomenal (step aside, Mad Men) and you’ll find yourself playing “I Spy” with the ’80s eye candy.
 Sometimes it’s a bit of a distraction and you have to rewind to catch the funny stuff going on between the characters.
 It’s filled with so many familiar scenarios of growing up in that decade that you’ll swear it’s loosely based on your life, too.

-The wardrobe is awesome – from Reebok Pumps to Fila track suits.
+The wardrobe is awesome – from Reebok Pumps to Fila tracksuits.
 Props to costume designer Keri Smith.
 Rumor has it the real-life Goldberg mom provided her own gaudy ’80s sweaters (Sorry, Mrs. Goldberg!) for the actress who portrays her.
 “What about t-shirts?!” you ask.
 The show really caught our attention when our pals over at Wax and Threads announced they provided a t-shirt that made it into the show.
 So we know they’re making an effort to use actual vintage when possible.
-And they deserve serious kudos, given we learned how much of a pain in the butt clearance can be and depending on the context of scene they might say no. Each one of the those printed t-shirt cameos likely represents a ton of work, as well as a sound reason for not every episode having a new one.
-In their absence, the cast often sport classic ’80s style blank ringer tees, raglans or striped shirts.
+And they deserve serious kudos, given we learned how much of a pain in the butt clearance can be, and depending on the context of the scene they might say no. Each one of those printed t-shirt cameos likely represents a ton of work, as well as a sound reason for not every episode having a new one.
+In their absence, the cast often sports classic ’80s style blank ringer tees, raglans, or striped shirts.